 If you work in Minnesota and are a resident of Michigan or North Dakota, submit exemption Form MWR to your employer.

-If you work in Montana and are a resident of North Dakota, submit exemption Form NR-2 to your employer.
+If you work in Montana and are a resident of North Dakota, submit exemption MT-R to your employer.

-New Jersey has historically had reciprocity with Pennsylvania, but Governor Chris Christie terminated the agreement on September 2, 2016.
-Now you'll have to file a nonresident return in New Jersey and pay taxes there if you work in the state but are a resident of Pennsylvania.
-However, Pennsylvania must offer you a full credit for these taxes under the 2015 Supreme Court ruling.
+New Jersey has historically had reciprocity with Pennsylvania, but Governor Chris Christie terminated the agreement effective January 1, 2017.
+You would have to have filed a nonresident return in New Jersey beginning in 2017 and paid taxes there if you work in the state.

 If you work in North Dakota and are a resident of Minnesota or Montana, submit exemption Form NDW-R to your employer.